≡ Menu

 ARLP or Alliance Resource Partners, LP, is another commodity-based company whose stock price has benefitted greatly from the recent commodity boom.

-The company’s stock price has been on a tear as of late, rising more than 300% in just a year.
+The company’s stock price has been on a tear as of late, with a return totaling more than 500% in just 3 years.

 ARLP